Architecture walkthrough in Cloud Access Manager

 2Supported for integrated Windows authentication

 3Google Chrome version 34.0.1847.131m or above supported for integrated Windows authentication

 This white paper describes how context-aware security empowers organizations to enforce real-time access decisions based on the SAE risk score.

 Dell Software uses Cloud Access Manager to ensure that contractors and employees working from home or travelling can conveniently access the data and applications they need - while maintaining security.

 City government streamlines and secures application access with Dell Software’s identity and access management solutions.

 Security should empower and accelerate an organization’s success, not impede it.
-To make this a reality at your organization, take a good look at Dell Security’s Cloud Access Manager (CAM) Security Analysis Engine (SAE).
+To make this a reality at your organization, take a good look at the Cloud Access Manager (CAM) Security Analysis Engine (SAE).

-Dell Security has a solution that can help federal agencies meet application authentication challenges in the PIV/CAC environment: Dell One Identity Enterprise Single Sign-on (ESSO).
-Also discusses Dell One Identity Cloud Access Manager.
+One Identity has a solution that can help federal agencies meet application authentication challenges in the PIV/CAC environment: One Identity Enterprise Single Sign-on (ESSO).
+Also discusses One Identity Cloud Access Manager.

-In this Webinar Andras Czer, of Forrester and Todd Peterson, Dell Security, discuss the importance of IAM solutions that support digital transformation
+In this Webinar Andras Czer, of Forrester and Todd Peterson, One Identity, discuss the importance of IAM solutions that support digital transformation

 Streamline user identity management, privilege access and security